 Uptime = (Actual Run time)/(Scheduled Run Time)

-Uptime is the ratio of actual operating time of a process versus scheduled operating time.
-Factors contributing to uptime losses include:
+Uptime is the ratio of the actual operating time of a process versus the scheduled operating time.
+Factors contributing to uptime losses include unplanned breakdowns, support-related downtime including production schedule changes, lack of materials, inspection waiting, and communications, and changeovers and set-ups.

 Dependability = (Actual Run Rate)/(Design Run Rate)

 Dependability is the ratio of the actual output rate of a process versus the potential output rate.
-Factors contributing to a loss of dependability include:
+Factors contributing to a loss of dependability include unplanned minor equipment stoppages and adjustments, actual process production speed that is less than the designed speed, material, and product jam-ups.

 First Pass Yield = (Good Outputs First Pass)/(Total Input)